network overlays

 First, GRE does not perform encryption or authentication on any part of the data journey.
 The optional 32-bit tunnel key for identifying individual traffic flows can easily be brute-forced due to the restriction of 2×32 number combinations.

-Finally, it has a weak implementation of the sequence number used to provide a method of in-order delivery.
+Finally, it implements the sequence number used to provide a method of in-order delivery poorly.
 These shortcomings have opened up to several MTU-based and GRE packet injection attacks.

 STP and Layer 2 attacks